Kong/kong/site/app/_includes/pages/docs.md

 ![](/assets/images/docs/kong-detailed.png)

+Don't worry if you are not experienced with these technologies, Kong works out of the box and you or your engineering team will be able to set it up quickly without issues.

 ### Api Proxy Server

-The API Proxy Server is the component that will actually process the API requests and execute the configured plugins to provide additional functionalities.
-It is also the component that will invoke the final API.
+The API Proxy Server, built on top of nginx, is the server that will actually process the API requests and execute the configured plugins to provide additional functionalities before finally proxying the request to the final API.

+The Proxy Server listens on two ports, that by default are:

+* Port `8000`, that will be used to process the API requests.
+* Port `8001` provides the administration API that you can use to operate Kong, and should be private and firewalled.

-The proxy server also offers an internal API that can be used to configure Kong, create new users, and a handful of other operations.
+The administration API is a RESTful service that can be used to configure Kong, create new users, and a handful of other operations.
 This makes it extremely easy to integrate Kong with existing systems, and it also enables beautiful user experiences: for example when implementing an api key provisioning flow, a website can directly communicate with Kong for the credentials provisioning.

 ### Datastore